Rosomak (Wolverine) wheeled armored vehicle

 The two governments initially signed a letter of intent to cooperate on military transactions in July 2015.
 Following the signing, Poland's then-Prime Minister Ewa Kopacz announced that Rosomak S.A. would obtain more than $30 million from the contract.
 The deal would also bring jobs to the Slovakian economy with the country's defense industry slated to produce the tank's turret.
 The deal was designed to enable the Slovak Armed Forces to replace the outdated OT-64 SKOT armored personnel carriers first designed in the 1960s.

-Slovakia and Russia are long-time allies potentially complicating the deal as the Polish government under President Andrzej Duda had become increasingly hostile towards Moscow serving as a staging ground for a series of massive wargames along the Polish-Russian border culminating in June with the Anaconda War Games featuring over 30,000 troops unfortunately scheduled for the 75th anniversary of the Nazi invasion of the Soviet Union.
+Slovakia and Russia were long-time allies, potentially complicating the deal as the Polish government under President Andrzej Duda had become increasingly hostile towards Moscow serving as a staging ground for a series of massive wargames along the Polish-Russian border culminating in June with the Anaconda War Games featuring over 30,000 troops unfortunately scheduled for the 75th anniversary of the Nazi invasion of the Soviet Union.
 The Polish government has called on NATO to provide a permanent troop presence to shield Warsaw from Russian aggression.

 NEWSLETTER